- ★ Writing Support

 Before taking this class, I always considered writing in English as one of the most annoying things.
 Whenever I needed to finish a writing assignment, my inner feelings of weakness and helplessness came up incessantly.
 I couldn’t help thinking about the grammar mistakes I would make.
 I couldn’t even help thinking that I might have misunderstood the topic.
 The Writing 120 class was just like a quick acting drug that relieved my stress of writing effectively.
 Following, I list some improvements that I made by taking this wonderful class.

 First of all, I learned how to write diverse types of academic papers in Writing 120.
 For example, now if my professor asks me to write a research paper, I won’t feel panic or confusion about how to write an introduction or what is an implication.
 Secondly, the number of grammar mistakes I make has been continuously decreasing.
-In my DSP essay, I made roughly 8-10 grammar errors per 200 words.
-Surprisingly, in my third assignment in Writing 120, there were about 2-3 grammar mistakes per 200 words.
 Last but not least, I have built my confidence in English academic writing, which will help me a lot for my future upper level writing.

 Honestly, this writing experience has encouraged me to continue my path of writing.
 And I genuinely believe what I learned from this course would be beneficial for my entire university life."